› Can you transport patients suffering from coronavirus (Covid-19)?

-Quick and unhindered help at the right time and place – at fair prices – is our guiding principle, and we are always glad to offer you a customised and transparent proposal.
-We are not an anonymous call centre: with us, you communicate with experienced medical repatriation dispatchers 24 hours every day.
-We always support and advise you personally as the best possible and individual care is very dear to us.
+We provide quick, professional help at the right time and place, and at a fair price.
+This is our guiding principle, and we are always happy to provide a customised, transparent quotation.
+We are not an anonymous call centre: with us, you talk directly to experienced medical repatriation dispatchers who are available 24/7.
+We treat every patient as an individual: providing the best possible support for our patients is very important to us.

 Put your trust in our experience and competence:

-- We are a contractual air carrier, no intermediary
+- We are a contractual air carrier – we don’t use intermediaries.

-- We combine over 40 years of medical aviation experience in our company
+- Our staff have over 40 years of medical aviation experience.

-- We always advise you independently and focused on the best possible treatment for the patient
+- We treat every patient as an individual, focusing on the best possible treatment for the patient.

-- We are part of the Verdana GmbH group
+- We are part of the Vendana GmbH group.

-› How fast can a repatriation be arranged?
+› How quickly can a repatriation be arranged?

 › Which countries do you collect patients from?